Method Chaining In Java with Examples

-Method Chaining is the practice of calling different methods in a single line instead of calling different methods with the same object reference separately.
+Method Chaining is the practice of calling different methods in a single line instead of calling other methods with the same object reference separately.
 Under this procedure, we have to write the object reference once and then call the methods by separating them with a (dot.).
-It must be your foremost question, how will it work and how to use it?.

 prog.java:34: error: int cannot be dereferenced new A().setint(10).display(); ^ 1 error

-- When we are calling the constructor, one should perceive that constructor does not holds any return type BUT it returns the current object reference.
+- When we are calling the constructor, one should perceive that constructor does not hold any return type, but it returns the current object reference.
 Open this for more about constructors.

 - As object reference is returned by the constructor, we can use the returned object reference for calling another method as well.

-- Thus, by implementing dot(.) operator we can call another method too, named “setint(10)”.
+- Thus, by implementing the dot(.) operator, we can call another method, too, named “setint(10)”.
 As of now, we are trying to call the display method further, but, it’s impossible.
-Why? check out the next point.
+Why?
+Check out the next point.

-- Now, “setint(10)” method is returning integer value of the variable and in a common way, one can easily understand that next method can’t be called on the basis of a variable.
+- Now, the “setint(10)” method returns the integer value of the variable.
+In a common way, one can easily understand that the next method can’t be called on the basis of a variable.
 To solve this, “setint(10)” method must return object reference.
 How it can be done?.